Removal from the Order of Canada: Resignation

 Resignations from the order can take place only through the prescribed channels, which include the member submitting to the Secretary General of the Order of Canada a letter notifying the chancellery of his or her desire to terminate their membership, and only with the governor general's approval can the resignation take effect.

-If a member resigns, he or she must return all insignia and lose the use of the order motto, ribbon, and badge on their personal coat of arms.
+Members who resign must return all insignia and lose the use of the order motto, ribbon, and badge on their personal coat of arms.

 Notable cases

 Related to Henry Morgentaler

 In reaction to the decision to induct Henry Morgentaler into the order, a number of members in the order indicated they would return or had returned their emblems in protest, including Lucien Larré and former Lieutenant Governor of New Brunswick Gilbert Finn.
 Larré's resignation was gazetted on May 30, 2009, having been approved on February 25, 2010.
-As for Finn, he has never officially resigned for the order, as no news of his resignation has ever been gazetted.
+Finn never officially resigned the Order, as no news of his resignation was ever gazetted.

-On June 1, 2009, the Governor General at the time, Michaëlle Jean, announced that she has accepted the resignations of astronomer and inventor René Racine, pianist Jacqueline Richard, and Cardinal Jean-Claude Turcotte.
+On June 1, 2009, the Governor General at the time, Michaëlle Jean, announced that she had accepted the resignations of astronomer and inventor René Racine, pianist Jacqueline Richard, and Cardinal Jean-Claude Turcotte.
 The resignations were directly attributed by media reports to the decision to induct Morgentaler.
 The three's resignations were gazetted on May 30, 2009, having been approved on December 9, 2008.

 On April 19, 2010, the resignation of Frank Chauvin, a retired police detective who opened an orphanage in Haiti, was accepted.
 Chauvin's decision to resign from the order was also directly attributed by media reports to the decision to induct Morgentaler.
 Chauvin's resignation was gazetted on May 30, 2009, having been approved on February 25, 2010.